vita-wanchenchen/liri-node-app/README.md

 # liri-node-app

-LIRI is a app built with node.js will search the concert, movie, song and also texting command from text file.
+LIRI is a app built with node.js will search the concert, movie, song and also take command from text file.

 ## How to use LIRI